Jamie-coop/recipies/guacamole.md

 ## Ingredients
 * avocado: £1.50
-* lime: £0.40
+* lemon: £0.40
 * salt: £0.01
 ## Instructions
-mash acacdo and add lime and salt to taste.
+mash acacdo and add lemon and salt to taste.